kstenerud/vlq/README.md

 Variable Length Quantity
 ========================

-Variable Length Quantity (VLQ) is an encoding scheme to compress unsigned integers.
-It was originally designed for the MIDI file format, but has found uses in many areas since.
+Variable Length Quantity (VLQ) encoding is an unsigned integer compression scheme originally designed for the MIDI file format.
+This specification expands upon it slightly by allowing encoding from the "left" (**LVLQ**) or "right" (**RVLQ**) side of the quantity (the original MIDI version is "right" oriented).

-VLQ encodes smaller integer values into less bytes than larger values.
-Most real-world applications tend to store more small values than large, so the space savings can be substantial.
+VLQ compresses leading (LVLQ) or trailing (RVLQ) zero bits, which can lead to substantial savings since the majority of integer values tend to have lots of leading/trailing zero bits, especially to the right side (because most values are small).